legithobby/antiphishing/README.md

 ### Bash script:

 Bash script showbankconns.sh checks internet connections.
-In the beginning script blocks 2FA authentication by blocking wifi tablets access to internet.
-That wifi tablet is used for 2FA.
+In the beginning script blocks payments by blocking 2FA payment authentication.
+This is done by blocking wifi tablets access to internet.
+That wifi tablet is used for payments 2FA.
 Script starts to check internet connections from users PC.
-If it finds a connection to a known bank IP address it will enable 2FA and display a message box.
+If it finds a connection to a known bank IP address it will enable 2FA payment authentication and display a message box.

 ### Powershell script: